Zain-A10/Portfolio/Professional_Statement.md

 # Professional Statement
-I am an aspiring cybersecurity professional with a strong foundation in problem-solving and programming.
-I am deeply motivated by a commitment to protecting both organizations and individuals, upholding legal and ethical standards, and promoting equitable access to secure digital spaces.
-I am interested in the technical defense and ethical hacking aspect of cybersecurity.
-I aim to apply my skills and values to support the evolving security needs of organizations, and I am committed to continuous learning and ethical responsibility as I grow in this field.
+I’m an aspiring security analyst driven by curiosity, continuous learning, and a commitment to protecting people and data.
+I use my skills in log analysis, threat identification, Linux, networking fundamentals, and Python automation to break down complex security issues and develop practical defensive solutions.
+Whether analyzing network activity, investigating vulnerabilities, or improving secure design in projects, I focus on understanding how systems fail—and how to make them stronger, safer, and more resilient.